kyma-project/community/docs/guidelines/content-guidelines/00-content-strategy.md

 Use nominal style for the title, for example, "Configuration Parameters".

-Use the templates for [architecture documents](https://github.com/kyma-project/community/blob/main/templates/resources/architecture.md), [configuration parameter charts](https://github.com/kyma-project/community/blob/main/templates/resources/configuration.md), and [Custom Resources](https://github.com/kyma-project/community/blob/main/templates/resources/custom-resource.md).
+Use the templates for [architecture documents](https://github.com/kyma-project/community/blob/main/templates/resources/architecture.md), [configuration parameter charts](https://github.com/kyma-project/community/blob/main/templates/resources/configuration.md), and [custom resources](https://github.com/kyma-project/community/blob/main/templates/resources/custom-resource.md).

-### Troubleshooting topics
+### Troubleshooting Topics

 Troubleshooting topics provide a condition that the reader may want to correct, followed by one or more descriptions of its cause and suggested remedies.